Originate/exosphere/tutorial/part_2/16_network_objects.md

 }
 ```

+Takeaway:

-Working with a service-oriented code base
+> Working with a service-oriented code base
-can be as easy as working with monolithic code and databases,
+> can be as easy as working with monolithic code and databases,
-and with the right tooling it is often simpler.
+> and with the right tooling it is often simpler.
-Its all about changing your way of thinking
+> Its all about changing your way of thinking
-away from relational to service-oriented!
+> away from relational to service-oriented!